-To facilitate the change in uses, Council is currently exhibiting the Melrose Park North Planning Proposal, draft Site-Specific Development Control Plan (DCP) and Planning Agreement.
+To facilitate the change in uses, Council is exhibited the Melrose Park North Planning Proposal, draft Site-Specific Development Control Plan (DCP) and Planning Agreement (PA now being re-exhibited).

 - The Planning Proposal provides detail of the proposed changes to the planning controls on the site such as land use zones, building heights and floor space ratios.